 Identify where your spark plugs are, your engine size (V6 or V8) will determine how many spark plugs you have.
 In the diagram below, four are located on the passenger’s side of the engine, and four on the driver’s side, you will only have six if you have a V6 engine.

 - The first plug that you’re going to remove is on the passenger side of the engine and is closer to bumper– C5 in diagram.
 Use your 3/8 plug socket to remove the first plug, then set it aside.

-- Next you’re going to use your going to use your 3/8 plug socket with the 6′ inch extension to remove the second plug, this may be a tight squeeze, fairly quick your extension.
+- Next you’re going to use your going to use your 3/8 plug socket with the 6′ inch extension to remove the second plug, this may be a tight squeeze, but fairly quick if you use your extension.

 - Proceed to remove the remaining plugs on the passenger’s side.
-Once this has been completed switch to the driver’s side of the engine and repeat the process, starting with the plug closest to you and working your way back.
+Once this is completed switch to the driver’s side of the engine and repeat the process, starting with the plug closest to you and working your way towards the rear.
 See C7-B6.